zolrath/wemux/README.md

     $ wemux list
     Currently active wemux sessions:
       1. project-x
-      2. host    <- current session
+      2. wemux    <- current session
       3. dont-get-lost

   `wemux join` and `wemux stop` both accept either the name of a session, or